huangwei-pku/huangwei-pku.github.io/cv.md

 ### Academic Affiliations and Other Employment

-Editor, Economics of Transition, 2018 - Present
+Co-Editor, Economics of Transition and Institutional Change, 2018 - Present

-Associated Editor, Journal of Health Economics, 2025 - Present
+Associate Editor, Journal of Health Economics, 2025 – Present

-Associated Editor, Journal of Economic Behavior & Organization, 2023 - Present
+Associate Editor, Journal of Economics & Behavior Organization, 2023 – Present

+Associate Editor, China Economic Quarterly (Chinese), 2022 – Present

-Associated Editor, China Economic Review, 2021 - Present
+Associate Editor, China Economic Review, Journal of Asian Economics, 2021 – Present

-Guest Editor, China Economic Review, Journal of Asian Economics, 2021
+Guest Editor, Journal of Asian Economics, China Economic Review, 2021

-Fellow, China Center for Economics of Human Development, 2018 - Present

 Research Fellow, The Institute for the Study of Labor (IZA), 2014 – Present

+ Fellow, China Center for Economics of Human Development, 2018 - 2020

 Board of Directors, The Chinese Economists Society (CES), 2016 – 2017

 NBER Pre-Doctoral Fellow in Aging and Health Economics, 2013 – 2014

-Inequality Doctoral Fellow at Harvard Kennedy School, 2013 – 2016
+Inequality Doctoral Fellow at Harvard Kennedy School, 2013 – 2014

 Wertheim Fellow, Labor and Worklife Program, Harvard University, 2013 – 2015

 Student Affiliate at Institute for Quantitative Social Science 2012 – 2016

 ### Grants and Projects